LucaCagnini/LB2_project_Group_3/Data_Preparation/README.md

   - Store information about the cross-validation subset each protein belongs to, so results remain reproducible.

   Our approach was to generate a .tsv file using the script [prepare_dataset](./prepare_datasets.ipynb),containing representative entries obtained after clustarisation. .tsv contains the following columns
 - EntryID
 - OrganismName
 - Kingdom
 - Sequence length
 - HelixDomain ( True/False for the negative entries, NaN for the positive ones)
 - Class ( Negative/Positive)
 - SPstart (defined for positive entries)
 - SPend (defined for positives entries)
 - Set (from 1-5 for the entries of the training sets, Benchmark for the ones in the benchmark set)
 - Sequence

 ## Results

+Resulting numbers are visualised on the table below

 |       Dataset          |        Negatives        |     Positives      |
 |-------------------------|-------------------------|-------------------|